number5alive/funsizehikes/about.md

   <div class="col-sm-8 col-lg-6 pt-2">
     <p> I am a long distance adventurer and writer, who loves being outside more than just about anything else.
 I completed the Triple Crown of hiking in just over two years.
 I’ve hiked the Pacific Crest Trail, Continental Divide Trail, Appalachian Trail, Long Trail, and many other shorter treks.
 I love any form of human powered transport, but particularly canoeing, bikepacking, rock climbing, and various types of winter exploration.
 I have also completed a 24 day raft trip on the Colorado river through the Grand Canyon.
 I have lived in Scotland and Alaska, although I now make my home in Canada.  </p>

     <p> I have worked as a writer, editor and communications manager for a diverse set of companies, including book publishers, nonprofits and law firms.
-My writing has appeared in multiple outdoor publications, including noted thru-hiking website <a href="https://thetrek.co/author/eloise-robbins/">The Trek</a> and will soon be featured on <a href="https://dirtbagdiaries.com/">Dirtbag Diaries</a>.</p>
+My writing has appeared in multiple outdoor publications, including noted thru-hiking website <a href="https://thetrek.co/author/eloise-robbins/">The Trek</a> and popular outdoor podcast <a href="https://dirtbagdiaries.com/">Dirtbag Diaries</a>.</p>

     <p> You can read about why they call me "Fun Size" in my blog post: <a class="fst-italic" href="/blog/TheyCallMeFunSize.html">How I got my trail name</a>
     </p>